Covivo/node-checkservices/README.md

 # node-checkservices
-Npm module to check debian/ubuntu services  &amp; restart them automatically when needed
+Npm module to check apache/php on debian/ubuntu services  &amp; restart them automatically when needed For exemple, when all php-fpm worker have crashed or when apache has no more process to handle request

 ## Requirements